-With the ability to copy an image off the Web as easily as right-click and save, a simple and quick way to protect your images is to put a visible watermark on the image.
-When it comes to watermarks, you either love or hate them: Watermarks tend to look ugly and ruin an image, but it’s a necessary evil to protect your photos from being used by someone else for other purposes.
-It’s a controversial subject (we don’t really like them), but there are plenty of people who have no issues with using watermarks.
+With the ability to copy an image off the web as easily as right-click and save, a simple and quick way to protect your images is visible watermark.
+When it comes to watermarks, however, you either love or hate them.
+They tend to look ugly and can ruin an image, but they’re a necessary evil if you want to protect your photos from being used by someone else.
+It’s a controversial subject — we don’t really like them — but there are plenty of people who take no issue with using the simple identifiers.

-Watermarks, however, don’t have to look awful if you go about it in a subtle manner.
-And, placing a watermark can be a super-easy or elaborate process, depending on how involved and fancy you want to get – you could use a photo editor and slap some text over it, or overlay a faded, slightly visible specially designed logo on top.
-Here are a few basic ways to add a simple visible watermark to your photos.
+Watermarks don’t have to look awful, however, assuming you go about implementing them in a subtle manner.
+Placing a watermark can be a simple or elaborate process, depending on how involved and fancy you want to get.
+You could use a photo editor and slap some text over it, for example, or overlay a faded icon atop the image in question.
+Whatever your fancy, here are a few basic ways to add a simple watermark to your photos.

-The easiest way to add some form of copyright to your image is to use the text tool in any photo-editing program (heck, even Microsoft Paint will the do the job) and tag your name on it.
-You can do it discreetly by writing it in a corner, in small font size, or plastered it obnoxiously over the entire photo.
-Draw a box around it, color it, use a funky font, whatever, it’s all up to you.
-Naturally, this quick-and-dirty method is also not the prettiest, but it’s the fastest and easiest.
+The easiest way to add some form of copyright to your image is to use the text tool in any photo-editing program (heck, even Paint will do the job) and tag your name on it.
+You can do it discreetly by writing it in a corner, in small font size, or plastering it over the entire photo.
+Draw a box around it, color it, use a funky font — it’s entirely up to you.
+This method might not be attractive, but it’s the fastest and easiest way to add a watermark.
 For a cleaner approach, read on.